dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 rspec ./04-acceptance-specs/01/expense_tracker/spec/expense_tracker_api_spec.rb:8 # Expense Tracker API records submitted expenses
 ```

-Given error tells us that we cannot use `app` because we have not defined it yet, lo let's add it
+Given error tells us that we cannot use `app` because we have not defined it yet, so let's add it (temporaly with a ruby helper method.)

 ```ruby
 # 04-acceptance-specs/01/expense_tracker/spec/expense_tracker_api_spec.rb